Cuerdale Hoard: Origins

 In 1966 the numismatist M. Banks suggested that the hoard was not even buried by Vikings, although it was Viking treasure, or much of it was.
 Banks suggested that the Cuerdale Hoard might have been a gift to English churches suffering persecution in the areas called the Danelaw that were occupied by pagan Vikings.
 Since so many of the coins were apparently minted across the Channel, said Banks, they were probably a contribution from the Frankish Christians to their English brothers.

 Many such mysteries surround the Cuerdale trove.
 Little archaeological investigation has yet been done of the site of Cuerdale Hall.
 Such an investigation might reveal why the hoard was buried in that location.
 The orientation of the old hall and roads and fields to the south suggests that a ford or bridge existed near the present site of Cuerdale Hall.
 Rob Curedale, a descendant of the De Keuerdale family, proposed an alternative theory that the hoard was buried by Sir Thomas de Molyneux who occupied Cuerdale Hall and raised an army of several thousand with help from Irish nobility to support Richard II.
 The treasure could have been several hundred years old when brought from an unknown location in Ireland at the direction of Richard II and buried at Cuerdale.

 Other theories include that the silver was intended for a casting works in the vicinity.
 Remains of fortifications and moat suggest that a larger building once occupied the present site of Cuerdale Hall.

 Folklore

 The existence of the hoard may have been known long before its eventual rediscovery.
 A local Preston tradition said that anyone who stood on the south bank of the Ribble at Walton-le-Dale, and looked upriver to Ribchester, would be within sight of the richest treasure in England.
 The Ribchester Helmet had been found as part of a Roman hoard in 1796.

 Contexts

 The presence of the Vikings can be seen today in Preston through numerous place names.
 The Cuerdale Hoard is an example of the rich archaeology that exists around the Preston area and includes evidence of prehistoric and significant Roman history.
+A stone was erected where the hoard was discovered.

 The hoard was number 9 in the list of British archaeological finds selected by experts at the British Museum for the 2003 BBC Television documentary Our Top Ten Treasures presented by Adam Hart-Davis.